 Boston is located in the state of Massachusetts on the East Coast.
 It is considered one of the most historic cities in the USA and a multicultural educational hub.
 Due to the high number of colleges and universities in the city industries such as finance, real estate, marketing, medicine, music and many more have flourished.
 Boston is a fantastic city to learn English and receive higher education.
 Below are four highlighted institutions where you can learn English in the Boston area.

-The Boston School of Modern Languages offers a diverse set of English language programs.
+Boston School of English offers a diverse set of English language programs.
 Full time and part time intensive English programs are offered.
 Each program includes 12 different skill levels from beginner to advanced.
 In addition, they offer Business English, Summer Programs, Children’s Programs, University focused programs, evening and Saturday programs.

 Boston University’s Center for English Language and Orientation Programs (CELOP) focuses on preparing students to speak English in university and professional environments.
 The 12-week English intensive program caters to all levels of English learners.
 The school also offers professional programs for students in specific career paths such as pre-MBA English, English for Engineering, Innovation & Entrepreneurship, Legal English programs, and English Teacher Development.

 Bunker Hill Community College (BHCC) offers students ESL courses and an array of different degree programs.
 Bunker Hill provides students with two ESL programs: Basic ESL (BESL) and Academic ESL.
 Each level in the BESL programs includes one course in reading, writing and listening.
 The courses in the BESL program are not for credit.
 The Academic ESL program offers courses in reading, writing, speaking, grammar, listening, note-taking, and pronunciation to prepare students for academic courses.